mackelab/lfi-experiments/README.md

 This repository relies on the packages `delfi` and `lfimodels`:
 - `delfi` contains code for density-estimation likelihood-free inference and toy statistical models
-- `lfimodels` contains neuroscience-related simulator models (for now) and summary statistics that can be used with `delfi`
+- `lfimodels` contains neuroscience-related models and summary statistics that can be used with `delfi`

 ## Note